What to Wear & What to Pack for Iceland in Summer (+FREE Printable Packing List)

 • Camera gear.

-Further below, you can find more details about each of these items and helpful packing tips.
+Further below, you’ll find more details about each item, plus month-by-month packing tips.
 You can also download our free printable packing list.
-Read on!

 Jurga at Kirkjufell waterfall in Iceland in summer wearing an Icelandic sweater

-If the weather is really nice, you’ll often be ok with just a sweater in Iceland in the summer.
-This picture was taken at the end of August.
+If the weather is really nice, you’ll often be ok wearing just a sweater in Iceland in the summer.
+This picture was taken on Snaefellsnes Peninsula at the end of August.

 What to Wear in Iceland in Summer